umputun/remark42/README.md

 After that widget will be rendered inside this node.

-If you want to set this up on a Single Page App, see [/docs/spa.md](/docs/spa.md).
+If you want to set this up on a Single Page App, see [appropriate doc page](https://remark42.com/docs/latest/spa/).

 ##### Themes